danishnicho7/WDM_EXP1/README.md

-a# EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
+### EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing

-## DATE:
+### DATE:

-## AIM:
+### AIM:
-  To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing.
+  To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing

-## PROCEDURE:
+### PROCEDURE:
-1) Open Start -> Programs -> Accessories -> Notepad.
+1) Open Start -> Programs -> Accessories -> Notepad
 2) Type the following training data set with the help of Notepad for Employee Table.

 ```